 How to Complain

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know AS SOON AS POSSIBLE, ideally within a matter of days or at most a few weeks, because this will enable us to establish what happened more easily.

 Please ask for an information leaflet and a complaints form, which you will need to complete.
 Complaints should be addressed to the Practice Manager or any of the Doctors.
 Alternatively you may ask for an appointment with the Practice Manager in order to discuss your concerns.
 She will explain the complaints procedure to you and will make sure your concerns are dealt with promptly.

 We shall acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date you raised it with us.

 We hope that, if you have a problem, you will use our Practice Complaints Procedure.
 We believe this gives us the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
-This does not, however, affect your right to approach the Primary Care Trust, if you feel that you cannot raise your complaint with us or you are dissatisfied with the result of our investigation.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.